mohammad-rammal/mlops-random-forest-breast/README.md

-# Ops Random Forest Breast Cancer Classifier
+# MLOps Random Forest Breast Cancer Classifier

 A machine learning project for breast cancer classification using the Random Forest algorithm.
 This project demonstrates data preprocessing, model training, evaluation, and deployment best practices for a binary classification problem in healthcare.